yufei-ilariahuang/Computer-Vision/OpenCV Workshops Lab /lab4/README.md

-# Lab 4: Feature Detection and Matching
+# Lab 4: Feature Detection and Matching for Dog Images

 ## Table of Contents
 1. [Introduction](#introduction)